bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ### Dashboard gets MJPEG stream via the Node-Red flow
 The flow could get the images from the camera (using a HttpRequest or MultipartStreamDecoder node), do some image processing and afterwards the dashboard will request the manipulated images stream from the flow.

 This means that the dashboard should be setup with a single template node, similar to the first alternative.
-However the image needs to be requested fro the Node-Red flow (instead of from the IP camera), so the Node-Red flow IP address should be specified:
+However the image needs to be requested from the Node-Red flow (instead of from the IP camera), so the Node-Red flow IP address should be specified:

 ![Stream via NR dashboard](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_via_nodered_flow.png)